Murang'a

-Murang'a is a town in Murang'a County of Kenya.
+Murang'a (previously Fort Hall) is a town in Murang'a County of Kenya.
 It is the administrative headquarters of Murang'a County and is mainly inhabited by the Kikuyu community.
-Before the Kenyan independence in 1963, the town was known as Fort Hall.
 Fort Hall was originally a British colonial trading post and administrative centre established in the early 1900s during the colonial period in Kenya.
 It was named after a British colonial administrator Francis George Hall.
 The fort served as a strategic military and administrative hub in the region.
 Over time, the settlement around the fort grew into a town.
-After independence, Fort Hall was renamed Murang'a to reflect local heritage and a move away from colonial names.
-The area played a significant role in Kenya’s struggle for independence, being part of the Central Kenya region where the Mau Mau uprising was strong.
+After independence, Fort Hall was renamed to Murang'a.
+The Mau Mau insurrection was notably strong in the area.